-For user security, Opera offers security badges to alert the user, fraud and malware protection, ad blocker to block unwanted ads and offers cryptocurrency mining protection.
+For user security, Opera offers security badges to alert the user, fraud and malware protection, an ad blocker to block unwanted ads and offers cryptocurrency mining protection.

-In addition, it also offers extension support, Facebook Messenger integration with chat head support, VR player support, built-in snapshot tool, battery saver and more.
+In addition, it also offers extension support, Facebook Messenger integration with chat head support, VR player support, built-in snapshot tool, battery saver, and more.

 UR Browser is one of the newest kids in the block but comes with some amazing features.
 Apart from the fact that it features a built-in VPN support, it also has some serious privacy features to keep you safe online.